emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 **Weapon proficeincy**: Simple weapons

 ### Skilled
 You become trained in four different skills.
-Additionally, choose one skill you are trained with.
+Additionally, you gain another skill feat and can choose one skill you are trained with.
 You gain a +2 bonus to this skill.

 ### Versatile defense
 You add your proficiency bonus to two different types of saving throws of your choice: Might, Dexterity, Intelligence, Wisdom, or Charisma saving throws.
 At the end of a Rest, you can change which two saving throws you add your proficiency bonus to.